 And that’s including all caffeinated foods and drinks, like tea and chocolate.

-Is this a safer way to go, while still enjoying that beautiful bitterness of your morning brew?
+But is there a safer way to go while still enjoying that beautiful bitterness of your morning brew?

 Generally, it should be safe to enjoy decaf coffee during pregnancy in moderation.

 But there are some things to be aware of.